Wabos Wilderness Cross Country Skiing

 The lodge is located six hours north of Detroit and seven and a half hours northwest of Toronto.

-Overall, Wabos Wilderness is the 30th most popular cross country ski area of all 49 Nordic ski destinations in Ontario.
-Several of the better cross country ski trails are nearby Wabos Wilderness including Searchmont, Stokely Creek Ski Touring, Hiawatha Highlands, Windy Lake Trail System and Windy Lake.
+Overall, Wabos Wilderness is the 28th most popular cross country ski area of all 44 Nordic ski destinations in Ontario.
+Several of the better cross country ski trails are nearby Wabos Wilderness including Searchmont, Stokely Creek Ski Touring and Hiawatha Highlands.